roblox-ts/roblox-ts/src/LuaOptimiser/README.md

-# roblox-ts TSTransformer
+# roblox-ts LuaOptimiser

-The goal of this project is to take a raw `lua.List<lua.Statement>` and optimise it.
+The goal of this project is to take a `lua.List<lua.Statement>` from TSTransformer and optimise it.

 ### Features